matovolador/full-stack/README.md

 The structure is made so that you include all your custom classes inside the modules folder, and all your "execute" files inside the bin folder.

 ## "Dev" Usage
+If you are using the dev branch for local test and development:
 1) Deploy database: `$ docker-compose up --build -d db`
 2) Go into `web` folder
 3) Run app: